Palladium hydride: Size effect

-This formation of the bulk hydride does depend on the size of the catalyst Pd.
-When Pd becomes smaller than 2.6nm, hydrides will not be formed anymore.
+This formation of the bulk hydride does depend on the size of the catalyst palladium.
+When palladium becomes smaller than 2.6 nm, hydrides are no longer formed.

 Hydrogen dissolved in the bulk differ from hydrogen dissolved on the surface.
-When the particles of palladium decrease in size, less hydrogen dissolves in these smaller pd particles.
+When the particles of palladium decrease in size, less hydrogen dissolves in these smaller palladium particles.
 Therefore, relatively more hydrogen adsorbs on the surface of the small particles.
 This hydrogen adsorbed onto the particles do not form an hydride.
 Therefore, bigger particles have more places available for the formation of hydrides.

 Electron and phonon band

 The most important property of the band structure of PdH(oct) is that filled Pd states are lowered with the presence of hydrogen.
 Also, the lowest energy levels, which are the bonding states, of PdH are lower than that of Pd.

 Additionally, empty Pd states, that are below the fermi energy, are also lowered with the presence of H.

 Palladium prefers to be with hydrogen due to the interaction between the s state of hydrogen and the p states of palladium.
 The energy of an independent H atom lies in the energy range of the dominating p-states of the Pd bands.

 Therefore, these empty states under the fermi-energy and holes in the d-band are filled.

-Additionally, the hydride formation raises the fermi level above the d band.
+Additionally, the hydride formation raises the fermi level above the d-band.
 Empty states, above the d-band, are also filled.
-This results in filled p-states and shifts the ‘edge’ to a higher energy level.
+This results in filled p-states and shifts the 'edge' to a higher energy level.